Xensen008/RPSGame/README.md

 2.**Game Logic:**

--The game determines the winner based on the rules of Rock, Paper, Scissors.
+- The game determines the winner based on the rules of Rock, Paper, Scissors.
--The outcome (win, lose, or tie) is displayed after each round.
+- The outcome (win, lose, or tie) is displayed after each round.

 3.**Score Tracking:**

--The program keeps track of the user's and computer's scores throughout the game.
+- The program keeps track of the user's and computer's scores throughout the game.
--At the end of the game, it displays a summary with both players' final scores.
+- At the end of the game, it displays a summary with both players' final scores.

 4.**Random Computer Choices:**

--The computer makes random choices to keep the game unpredictable and challenging.
+- The computer makes random choices to keep the game unpredictable and challenging.

 **How to Play:**
 1.Run the program.